 From the history of Porta Palazzo to the current growing pains of the market, this book concentrates on points where trade meets cultural identities and cuisine.
 Its detailed and perceptive portraits of the market bring into relief the lives of the vendors, shoppers, and passersby.
 Black's ethnography illuminates the daily work of market-going and the anxieties of shoppers as they navigate the market.
 It examines migration, the link between cuisine and cultural identity, culinary tourism, the connection between the farmers' market and the production of local food, and the urban planning issues negotiated by the city of Turin and market users during a recent renovation.
 This vibrant study, featuring a foreword by Slow Food Movement founder Carlo Petrini, makes a strong case for why markets like Porta Palazzo are critical for fostering culinary culture and social life in cities.

-Rachel E. Black is Assistant Professor and Academic Coordinator of in the Gastronomy Program at Boston University.
-She is the editor of Alcohol in Popular Culture: An Encyclopaedia.
+Rachel E. Black is Assistant Professor and Academic Coordinator of the Gastronomy Program at Boston University.
+She is the editor of Alcohol in Popular Culture: An Encyclopedia.

 Carlo Petrini is the founder of the Slow Food Movement and the University of Gastronomic Sciences in Pollenzo, Italy.
 His books include Slow Food Nation: Why Our Food Should Be Good, Clean, and Fair.